Cam McCormick: 2022: Return to the field

 McCormick recovered from his Achilles injury and resumed play for the 2022 Oregon Ducks football season.
 During the regular season, McCormick scored three touchdowns, caught nine passes, and had sixty-four receiving yards.
 His first touchdown of the year—and his first since 2017—came against the Eastern Washington Eagles; McCormick was wearing the #18 jersey at the time of the touchdown, which was previously worn by Spencer Webb, McCormick's late friend and teammate who had died in a cliff-diving accident two months prior.
 After playing in the 2022 Holiday Bowl, where he caught one pass for two yards, McCormick finished his 2022 season with a total of ten receptions and sixty-six receiving yards.
 He played in all of Oregon's thirteen games, and he started six of them.
 He was also awarded the 2022 Orange Bowl-Football Writers Association of America Courage Award for his comeback from injuries.

 By December 2022, owing largely to the injuries he sustained throughout his college football career, McCormick was granted a ninth year of eligibility by the NCAA.
 At the time, McCormick was considered as unlikely to be selected in the 2023 NFL draft.
 By then, he had already earned his Bachelor's degree, in journalism, and his Master's degree, in advertising and brand responsibility.
 On January 10, 2023, after seven years as an Oregon Duck, McCormick entered the NCAA transfer portal.

 Miami

 2023: Transferring to Miami

 McCormick transferred out of Oregon in 2023, entering the University of Miami.
 He enrolled in a postbaccalaureate program, during which he performs undergraduate coursework.
-He joined the Miami Hurricanes football team for their 2023 season.
+He joined the Hurricanes for their 2023 season.
 During that season, McCormick was a starter for the Hurricanes in eleven games, including the 2023 Pinstripe Bowl, earning six receptions for 62 yards.